 C.L.
 (Connie) Warthman, President and CEO

 Connie was born and raised in Erie and graduated from Academy High School.
 While at Academy, she served as editor of the school newspaper, the Academy “Star” and played on the basket ball & softball teams.
 She received her Bachelor of Arts degree in Political Science /History from Edinboro University of Pennsylvania and did graduate studies at Penn State University.
 Connie spent 10 years in family and youth counseling before moving to Union City.
-She has been involved with the funeral industry for almost 40 years, the last 36, as owner of C.S.
+She has been involved with the funeral industry for over 40 years, the last 42 as owner of C.S.
 Warthman Funeral Home, Inc. where she oversaw its expansions, renovations, and incorporation.
 She retired from the US Navy Reserves after 23 years of service in the Public Affairs Office.
 She is a member of St. Teresa's Catholic Church where she served on the Auditorium Committee for many years.
 She has been active in the community as Past President of the Union City Chamber of Commerce, past Board Member of the Union City Senior Center Co-Op, Past member of the Union City Hospital Board of Incorporators, a member of the Union City Lions Club, a 45 year member of the Civil Air Patrol, and a life member of the Penn State Alumni Association.
 She is also an avid golfer, having won the Corry Women’s City Tournament and the Corry Country Club Women’s Championship on several occasions.
 She continues to play golf in Union City and Corry.

 Gordon R. (Gordy) Schmidt, Vice President and Licensed Supervisor